achildrenmile/airqualitychecker/README.md

 # Getting started
 * Clone the repository to your local PC
-* open the sketch with Arduino
+* Open the sketch with Arduino
-* change the values the secrets.h file according to your needs
+* Change the values the secrets.h file according to your needs
-* change the defines in the sketch according to your needs
+* Change the defines in the sketch according to your needs
-* install all dependencies
+* Install all dependencies
-* choose the right hardware board (if not listed, add https://dl.espressif.com/dl/package_esp32_index.json to the additional board manager urls)
+* Choose the right hardware board (if not listed, add https://dl.espressif.com/dl/package_esp32_index.json to the additional board manager urls)
-  * currently ESP32 DevKit and MH ET live are tested, but it should work with other boards as well
+  * Currently ESP32 DevKit and MH ET live are tested, but it should work with other boards as well
-  * if you want to use an ESP8266 you will slightly have to change the reference to Wifi and WebServer as well as the calls to the methods and parameters
+  * If you want to use an ESP8266 you will slightly have to change the reference to Wifi and WebServer as well as the calls to the methods and parameters
-* flash and have fun
+* Flash and have fun